-Digital Archives of Community Groups

-Digital materials including ephemera, correspondence and campaign materials created as a by-product of small scale or ad-hoc community action groups

-Group: Community Archives Trend in 2021: Consensus Decision Added to List: 2019 Trend towards greater risk Previously: Critically Endangered Imminence of Action Significance of Loss Effort to Preserve Action is recommended The loss of tools, data or It would require a major effort to within twelve months, services within this group prevent or reduce losses in this detailed assessment is a would impact on many group, possibly requiring the priority. people and sectors. development of new preservation tools or techniques.

-Archives of smaller and ad-hoc political and campaigning organizations; environmental protests; sports clubs; smaller religious groups; amateur music or drama; fan groups

-Poor documentation; lack of replication; lack of continuity funding; lack of residual mechanism; dependence on small number of volunteers, lack of preservation mandate; lack of preservation thinking at the outset; conflation of backup with preservation; conflation of access and preservation; inaccessible to web archiving; dependence on social media providers; distrust of 'official' agencies.

-Residual archive with residual funding able to receive and support collections; active user community; intellectual property managed to enable preservation.
+Digital Archives of Com nunity Groups Digital materials including enhances correspondence and Bit List campaign materials created as a by-product of small scale or ad-hoc community action grou CALLY D , 5 CRITICIGERED ENDAN Digital SP Group: Community Archives Trend in 2021: Consensus Decision ↑ Towards greater risk Added to List: 2019 Trend in 2022: Previously: Critically Endangered \rightarrow No change Imminence of Action Significance of Loss Effort to Preserve Action is recommended The loss of tools, data or It would require a major effort to within twelve months, services within this group prevent or reduce losses in this detailed assessment is a would impact on many group, possibly requiring the priority. people and sectors. development of new preservation tools or techniques.
+Examples Archives of smaller and ad-hoo political and campaigning orga nizations; environmental protests; sports clubs; smaller religious groups; amateur music or dram a; fan groups 'Practically Extinct' in the Pres sence of Aggravating Condition S Poor documentation; lack of re eplication; lack of continuity fun iding; lack of residual mechanism; dependence on small number of volunteers, lack of preservati ion mandate; lack of preservation thinking at the outset; conflati on of backup with preservation ; conflation of access and preservation; inaccessible to w leb archiving; dependence on so ocial media providers; distrust of forticial agencies.
+Endangered' in the Presence Residual archive with residual funding able to receive and sup port collections; active user community; intellectual property managed to enable preservation.
+ZOZI Jury Review 010 as a subset of (Community) Archives and Community Constant Contont' which was split into t to provide greater specificity Archives and Community-Generated Content which was split into two to provide greater specificity in recommendations for all scale or ad has community approaching the preservation of created as a by-product of sm that scale of a community initiative) There was a 2020 trend towards greater risk based on community groups su on community groups such as snorts clubs religious communities arts and political groups of often relying on volunteer effort being unable to meet for extended periods in 2020.
+Moreover the local community centres clubs or places of worship on which they depend have closed in sor me cases for good. or places or worship on which they depend have closed, in some cases for

-The jury created this entry in 2019 as a subset of 'Community Archives and Community-Generated Content' which was split into two to provide greater specificity in recommendations for approaching the preservation of created as a by-product of small scale or ad-hoc community action groups (versus digital materials generated for significant purpose of a community initiative).
-There was a 2020 trend towards greater risk based on community groups such as sports clubs, religious communities, arts and political groups, often relying on volunteer effort, being unable to meet for extended periods in 2020.
-Moreover, the local community centres, clubs or places of worship on which they depend have closed, in some cases for good.
-This trend continues for 2021; the Jury commented that much of the content in community archives has easily preservable content, just the resources are not directed towards them, basic digital preservation practices are not well embedded amongst the general population, and selective approaches are needed to get a handle on the situation and to find the resources to do the work.
+This trend continued for 2021; the Jury commented that much of the content in community archives has easily preservable content just the resources are not directed towards them, basic digital preservation practices are not well embedded amongst the general population, and selective approaches are needed to get a handle on the situation and to find the resources to do the work.